-Key Milestones and Deliverables (minimum requirements)
+Key Milestones and Deliverables (minimum requirements) for the full academic year

-Pre-Mid Term Key Deliverable- First playable, A graybox-only hands-on demonstration of the core mechanic.
+Fall Semester Pre-Mid Term Key Deliverable- First playable, A graybox-only hands-on demonstration of the core mechanic.

-First Semester Mid Term- GDD Presentation + List of Technical Challenges + 360 Feedback Pilot, A full-class presentation by multiple team members of the "Final" Game Design Document (GDD), Engineering Technical Challenges, and-returning for 2023-24-a limited 360-Feedback Pilot.
+Fall Semester Mid Term- GDD Presentation + List of Technical Challenges + 360 Feedback Pilot, A full-class presentation by multiple team members of the "Final" Game Design Document (GDD), Engineering Technical Challenges, and-returning for 2023-24-a limited 360-Feedback Pilot.